Successfully complete Boot Camp training (Marine Corps East Coast)

 See more questions like this: Where do female Marines go for MCT

 Tricks for getting through the marine corps gas chamber?

 Sadly, there really aren't any tricks.
 When I went through the gas chamber for the first time, it wasn't easy, and it's not meant t be.
 Pay attention to your instructor's advice and directions.
 Your instructor will give you all the advice needed, so make sure you pay close attention.

-See more questions like this: How often can Marines have their phones in basic combat training
+See more questions like this: How often can a Marine use their cellphone after SOI

 Tricks to score well on marine corps boot camp defensive driving course?

 With any Driving course, they will teach you the basics, some tricks and a set of do's and don'ts.
 The best way to pass a Marine Corps defensive driving course is by taking down notes and putting all of them to practice.
 A recording app/a real recorder helps a lot for reviewing later.

 Is there some way to find out what date a platoon will finish the Crucible in advance?
 I'd like to order a flag to be flown on that date.